Programme

 regulatory and standard setting bodies.
 The first part of the

-programme will be held in the Isle of Man, with the second week
+programme is held in the Isle of Man, with the second week taking

 The programme is delivered by leading academics in relevant